 Padding and Cover

 The RAVA has a soft cover and a very padded infant insert.
 This insert is quite thick and should be very supportive for smaller passengers, and includes a newborn wedge for babies who weigh less than 11 pounds.

 There is a head cushion insert with sturdy plastic “arms” on the back to help it stay in place.
 There are corresponding spots on the headrest cover for them to go into.

 The cover is cushy and comfortable, and feels like it will hold up well to years of use.
 It is removable for easy washing, with step by step instructions for removal and care found in the back of the manual.
-The seat pad easily pulls out and folds so one can access the True Tension doors, and it secures back into place with heavy duty metal snaps.
+The seat pad easily pulls out and folds to access the True Tension doors, and it secures back into place with heavy duty metal snaps.

 True Tension Belt Path